When it comes to hair, Americans are losing it and fast. The numbers don’t lie when it comes to Americans and hair loss:

 Another less invasive option is scalp micropigmentation.
 During the micropigmentation process, specialists apply an ink to a balding scalp with micro needles.
 The needles create micro impressions to give the illusion of hair.
 The ink helps replicate the appearance of thicker hair and each formula is mixed to match a person’s natural hair color as much as possible.

-While it’s certainly not the only option for hair loss, treatment there are many benefits to micropigmentation.
+While it’s certainly not the only option for hair loss, there are many benefits to scalp micropigmentation.

-- It Looks Good: The entire purpose of the micropigmentation procedure is to give those experiencing hair loss their hair back.
+The entire purpose of the micropigmentation procedure is to give those sufferers their hair back.
 It’s not actual hair, but that’s where the special ink formula comes in.
 These pigments are made to match hair color and skin tone to make it seem as realistic as possible.